June 3-6, 2026 | Las Vegas, NV

 Psychopharmacology Sessions

-The psychopharmacology sessions focus on treatment strategies for common and complex psychiatric conditions encountered in early career practice.
-Attendees can expect up to date discussions on topics such as:
+The psychopharmacology sessions focus on treatment strategies for common and complex psychiatric conditions encountered in early-career practice.
+Attendees can expect up-to-date discussions on topics such as:

 • Treatment approaches for depression, bipolar disorder, anxiety disorders, and ADHD

-• Considerations for patients with co occurring substance use
+• Considerations for patients with co-occurring substance use

 • Medication selection, optimization, and safety